citp/privacy-policy-historical/o/ou/our/ourladyofperpetualexemption.com.md

 1.  **What is the Privacy Policy?**

 Hello and welcome to a Home Box Office, Inc. (“HBO”) offering.
 Thank you for your interest in our content.
-Your privacy is important to us, and the purpose of this Policy is to outline for you what information we collect, how we use it, and where and how we share it.
-Please read this Privacy Policy (the “Policy”) before using our Service.
+Your privacy is important to us, and the purpose of this Privacy Policy (the “Policy”) is to outline for you what information we collect, how we use it, and where and how we share it.
+Please read this Privacy Policy before using our Service.

 2\. **Relevant Definitions:**

-When you are receiving this Policy, we use a couple of common definitions to make it easier to read the Policy.
+When you are reviewing this Policy, we use a couple of common definitions to make it easier to read.
 These are:

-Affiliate = A list of related companies to HBO.
-As of the Effective Date of the Policy (identified below), Affiliates are Time Warner, Inc., Turner Broadcasting System, Inc. and Warner Bros.
-Entertainment, Inc. but this may vary from time to time and we will update this Policy accordingly.
+Affiliates = A list of related companies to HBO.
+As of the Effective Date (identified below) of the Policy, Affiliates include our HBO international businesses, AT&T, INC.; WARNER MEDIA, LLC; Warner Bros.
+Entertainment, Inc., and Turner Broadcasting System, Inc. along with their respective affiliated companies.
+This list may change from time to time and we will update this Policy accordingly.

-Service = all of our consumer-facing HBO websites, services and applications, as well as all of their features, downloads and components, including offline customer service and support features, but excluding EEA-based OTT applications (such as HBO GO and HBO NOW applications designated for residents of EEA countries) that have a separate privacy notice.
-Details about the policy applicable to these services can be found during sign-up for the service and/or on its website.
+Service = all of our consumer-facing HBO websites, services and applications, as well as all of their features, downloads and components, including offline customer service and support features, but excluding European Economic Area (EEA)-based OTT applications (such as HBO GO and HBO NOW applications designated for residents of EEA countries) that have a separate privacy notice.
+Details about the policy applicable to these services can be found during sign-up for the service and/or on the website for such service.

 3\. **What is the Effective Date?**

-The Effective Date of this Policy is May 25, 2018.
-You can see a copy of the previous policy [here](https://web.archive.org/web/20181001150619id_/https://www.hbo.com/privacy-policy-2017)
+The Effective Date of this Policy is November 7, 2018.
+You can see a copy of the previous policy [here](https://web.archive.org/web/20190528030308id_/https://www.hbo.com/privacy-policy-previous)

 4.  **Has the Policy changed from the previous version?**

-We have updated our Policy to make it more user-friendly and to add a section applicable to the European Economic Area (EEA) to reflect updates to European data privacy laws, as some of our Services are accessible in that region.
+We have updated our Policy to make it more user-friendly and to add a section applicable to the EEA to reflect updates to European data privacy laws, as some of our Services are accessible in that region.
+We have also updated our list of Affiliates (see Paragraph 2, above).

-5.  **How will I know about any future changes or updates to the Policy**
+5.  **How will I know about any future changes or updates to the Policy?**

 HBO can modify the Policy in the future.
-Changes to the Policy will be communicated to you by making the new and previous Policy available for review a reasonable period before the change is effective.
+Changes to the Policy will be communicated to you by making the new and previous Policy available on the Service for review a reasonable period before the change is effective.
 If we make changes to the Policy that materially change the way we use your previously-collected personal information, we will communicate with you either via e-mail or a prominent posting on the Service.

 6.  **Does the Policy apply to me?**